moliver28/research-handbook/content/handbook/engineering/open-source/_index.md

 ### Becoming a maintainer in an open source project

-For GitLab to become a maintainer in a project, review the guidelines in [contribtuing to open source](/handbook/company/stewardship/#how-we-think-about-contributing-more-to-open-source).
+For GitLab to become a maintainer in a project, review the guidelines in [contributing to open source](/handbook/company/stewardship/#how-we-think-about-contributing-more-to-open-source).

 ### Contributing upstream to an open source project